Uzbekistan digital infrastructure – delivering Central Asia’s first sustainable, AI-ready data center

 Role

-Leading strategic market entry, project origination, negotiation, and development
+Leading strategic market entry, origination, negotiation, and development coordination

 Timeframe